volusion/element/content/references/block-utils.md

 ### 'queryParams'

-Object with the query params from the page URI.
-See [How to Read Page URI Parameters from Your Blocks](/how-to/read-page-uri-parameters-in-blocks#more-data-from-the-uri-read-query-params-from-block-props).
+This is an object with the query params from the page URI.
+For more information, see "[Read Page URI Parameters In Blocks](/how-to/read-page-uri-parameters-in-blocks#more-data-from-the-uri-read-query-params-from-block-props)."

 #### 'queryParams' Usage